Meet the Characters

 In the book, Kara Chan's boyfriend is Eden Malone, a Harvard graduated African-American attorney working in Hong Kong and fluent in Mandarin and Cantonese.
 Intelligent and articulate, he is always the voice of reason and logic in the midst of chaos and drama.
 He is the founder and CEO of the Mosaic Center in Los Angeles that helps inner city children in Los Angeles.
 He cares for Kara Chan deeply.
 When I was developing his character, I was thinking of him resembling the American actor, Shemar Moore.
 Currently portraying Derek Morgan, FBI special agent on 'Criminal Minds'.

-When I was developing the character, Simon Wang, the Chinese billionaire in the book series, I chose certain characteristics from actual Chinese tycoons that are my friends/business associates.
+When I was developing the character, Simon Wang, the Chinese billionaire in the book series, I chose certain characteristics from actual Chinese tycoons that were my clients/business associates.
 In the book, Simon Wang is a worldly and successful manufacturing tycoon with plants throughout the world.
 The one area in his life that he lacks control over is his own family matters that bewilder and sometimes stun him.
 Raised in poverty during the Mao regime of the 1960's-70's, he only has a sixth grade education and worked hard to overcome obstacles to achieve his success.
 With deep roots to China when it was once agrarian, he is humble, simple and non-asssuming.
 Liang Wengen is the closest I can think of to Simon Wang.
 Liang Wengen is the chairman of Sany Group — one of China’s largest construction equipment manufacturers.
 He is 57 yrs. old and worth $11 billion.
-Liang and three other partners founded Sany in 1989 as a small welding materials factory in the Chinese province of Hunan.
-Since then, the conglomerate has grown into a global operation with five industrial parks in China, four manufacturing bases in the U.S., Germany, India and Brazil, and 24 sales firms around the world.

 Wang Si Moh or "Grandma Moh"